isomerpages/nlb-biblioasia/_holding-area/The Other Men Who Surrendered Singapore.md

 ![](/images/Vol%2020%20Issue%202/Men%20Who%20Surrendered%20Singapore/Image1.png)
 <div style="background-color:white;">Lieutenant-General Arthur Ernest Percival (extreme right) and his party on their way to the Ford Factory in Bukit Timah to surrender Singapore to the Japanese on 15 February 1942. <i>© IWM HU 2781.</i></div>

 While Percival, as the commander in charge of Malaya, was ultimately responsible for making the decision, that decision to surrender was not made alone.
-On that fateful day, the&nbsp; surrender was decided by Percival in consultation with 11 other men.
+On that fateful day, the surrender was decided by Percival in consultation with 11 other men.

 ![](/images/Vol%2020%20Issue%202/Men%20Who%20Surrendered%20Singapore/Image2.png)
 <div style="background-color:white;">Lieutenant-General Arthur Ernest Percival arriving in Singapore to take up his appointment as General Officer Commanding Malaya, 1941. <i>© IWM K 652.</i></div>